Brick-Briceno/SBR/docs/en/README.md

-# Project Documentation
+# SBR Docs

-Welcome to the project documentation!
-This documentation is designed to provide you with all the necessary information regarding the project, including its features, usage, and various resources available in multiple languages.
+Welcome to the documentation!
+This documentation is designed to provide... documentation xD

 ## Table of Contents